CurveDocs/curve-docs/docs/protocol-overview.md

 Curve is a **decentralized exchange and automated market maker on Ethereum and EVM sidechains/L2s**, designed for the **efficient trading of stablecoins and other volatile assets**.

 The platform is distinguished by its low-risk, supplemental fee income opportunities for liquidity providers, without an opportunity cost.
-Additionally, Curve has launched its own stablecoin, crvUSD, featuring a unique liquidation mechanism known as LLAMMA.
+Additionally, Curve has launched its own stablecoin, **crvUSD, featuring a unique liquidation mechanism known as LLAMMA**.

 This documentation outlines the technical implementation of the core Curve protocol and related smart contracts.
 It may be useful for contributors to the Curve codebase, third-party integrators, or technically proficient users of the protocol.